 A selection of identifiable CT scans from patients with stomata have been obtained with consent by the Chief Investigator for a previous study and researchers carrying out Phase A of the CIPHER study.
 We will write to patients who gave permission for their CT scans to be used previously and ask their consent to use their scans in the CIPHER study to train volunteer trainees to grade CT scans.
-All scans for which patients give their consent will be submitted to the CIPHER 'node' hosted by Sectra Ltd.
+All scans for which patients give their consent will be transferred from IEP to our CT scan archive hosted by Infinitt UK Ltd.

 Trainees will be directed to view a training video to learn about the feature they are required to grade and how to use the CIPHER web application to record their assessments.
-The training CT scans will be able to be viewed through the IEP, just like CT scans obtained for participants in the main cohort.
+The training CT scans will be able to be viewed through the Infinitt UK Ltd archive, just like CT scans obtained for participants in the main cohort.
 A range of training scans will be queued for assessment by a trainee.
-When the trainee is confident about carrying out the grading, he/she will be able to request the CTEU to queue a set of training CT scans.
+When the trainee is confident about carrying out the grading, he/she will be able to request the BTC to queue a set of training CT scans.
 In order to be accepted as a grader for the main cohort study, a trainee will have to achieve 90% accuracy in assigning EHS PSH class, compared to the class assigned by an expert grader.

-This group of patients will be similar to those recruited to the prospective cohort (having undergone stomata formation at our CI's institution) and will be approach for their consent to use their images for the purposes of STC training and assessment.
+This group of patients will be similar to those recruited to the prospective cohort (having undergone stomata formation at our Cl's institution) and will be approach for their consent to use their images for the purposes of STC training and assessment.
 A patient information leaflet will explain the study and will be sent to patients along with a postal consent form.
 However, a PIL and consent form will only be sent to patients, once we have confirmed their survival status on NHS Spine.
 This is essential because the majority of this cohort have undergone bowel resection for cancer.